queilawithaQ/documentation/_general/projects/build_trigger.md

 To exclude branches from triggering a build:

-1. Go to Project Settings
+1. Go to Project Settings.

-2. Select the _Build Triggers_ tab
+2. Select the _Build Triggers_ tab.

-3. Select the _Don't run builds for these branches_ button
+3. Select the _Don't run builds for these branches_ radio button.

 4. Enter either full branch names like "master" or a regular expressions like "^release.*$".
 ![Exclude branches from running builds]({{ site.baseurl }}/images/general/exclude_branches.png)
-5. Click Save Configuration
+5. Click the Save Configuration button.

 ### Running Builds Only For These Branches

 To run builds only on certain branches:

-1. Go to Project Settings
+1. Go to Project Settings.

-2. Select the _Build Triggers_ tab
+2. Select the _Build Triggers_ tab.

-3. Select the _Run build for these branches only_ button
+3. Select the _Run build for these branches only_ radio button.

 4. Enter either full branch names like "master" or a regular expressions like "^release.*$".

-5. Click Save Configuration
+5. Click the Save Configuration button.

 ## Skipping Individual Builds